How To Change ECR Passport To Non-ECR (2023)

 How To Change ECR Passport To Non-ECR

-Indian citizens who hold an Emigration Clearance Required (ECR) passport may find themselves facing certain restrictions when traveling abroad.
+Indian citizens who hold an Emigration Clearance Required (ECR) passport may find themselves facing certain restrictions when travelling abroad.

-If you fall under this category and you qualify for deletion of ECR clause, you may want to consider converting your ECR passport to a Non-ECR passport.
-Whether you’re planning a family vacation or a business trip, converting your ECR passport to a Non-ECR passport can make your travel experience smoother and hassle-free.
+If you fall under this category and qualify for deletion of the ECR clause, you may want to consider converting your ECR passport to a non-ECR passport.
+Whether you’re planning a family vacation or a business trip, converting your ECR passport to a non-ECR passport can make your travel experience smoother and hassle-free.

 What are ECR and Non-ECR (ECNR) passports?

-ECR (Emigration Check Required) is a category of passports, whose holders are required to obtain emigration clearance from the Protector of Emigrants (POE) Office before traveling to certain countries for employment.
+ECR (Emigration Check Required) is a category of passports, whose holders are required to obtain emigration clearance from the Protector of Emigrants (POE) Office before travelling to certain countries for employment.

-Non-ECR category, formerly known as ECNR (Emigration Check Not Required), do not require an emigration check before traveling for employment.
+The non-ECR category, formerly known as ECNR (Emigration Check Not Required), does not require an emigration check before travelling for employment.
 This clearance ensures that the individual meets the necessary qualifications and has been cleared to work abroad.

 How to check if your passport is ECR?